Abigailokon/alx-pre-school/README.md

-this is a readme fil
+this is a readme file